nemster/radix_pump/timer/README.md

 `<PROXY_BADGE_ADDRESS>` is the resource address of the proxy badge minted by the RadixPump component.
 `<HOOK_BADGE_ADDRESS>` is the resource address of the hook badge minted by the RadixPump component.
 `<MAX_HOURLY_FREQUENCY>` is the maximum hourly frequency that users can schedule their tasks (from 1 to 60).
+`<OWNER_FEE>` is the amount of XRD paid to the component owner at each seccessful execution of a task.

 The function returns an alarm clock badge that can be used to invoke the `alarm_clock` method.